pydongery/blog/_posts/2025-05-01-variadic-switch.md

 ## Jump Tables

 Some programming languages provide a direct or indirect way of generating what's called a jump table or [branch table](https://en.wikipedia.org/wiki/Branch_table).
-While C++'s `switch` statements do not require compilers to turn them into jump tables, most compilers will do so if the number of cases is large enough and optimization is enabled.
+While C++'s `switch` statements are not required to be turned into jump tables by the compiler, most compilers will do so if the number of cases is large enough and optimization is enabled.

 >For simplicity let's not care about a generic visitor just yet, let's instead always call an undefined template function `h`:
->```cpp
+>```c++
 >template <int>
 >int h();
 >```